sasa1977/parent/RATIONALE.md

 Once the behaviour is used, you can work with your module as if it was a GenServer.
 In other words you can use all the functions from the Elixir's GenServer module, and implement the same callbacks (e.g. `init/1`, `handle_call/3`, ...) with exactly the same interface and semantics.

 However, there are some differences: a server powered by `Parent.GenServer` by default traps exits.
-The behaviour will also take down all the known children on termination.
+The behaviour will also take down all the known child processes on termination.
 Finally, the default version of injected `child_spec/1` uses `:infinity` as the shutdown value.

-The principal feature of `Parent.GenServer` is the ability to start immediate children.
+The principal feature of `Parent.GenServer` is the ability to start immediate child processes.
 This can be done with `start_child/1`, which must be invoked in the server process.
 The function takes a child specification as its single argument.
 The specification is a variation of a child spec map used with supervisors.
 In its full shape the child spec has the following type specification:

 ```elixir
 %{